Surbiton Lagoon: The Lagoon

 The site in 2006.
 No trace of the lagoon remains.

+The pool closed in 1979 for repairs, and did not re-open after the council decided to build a new indoor pool, part-funded by selling off the site.
 The tennis courts are now covered by a housing estate, the lagoon itself has been landscaped.

 The site was 20 acres, and the development cost was £18,000 in 1934.